Meet

 parents, until Ken and Tom left.
 We had a three-bedroom house, with three

-brothers in the front bedroom, two sisters in the side bedroom and, like I said,
+brothers in the front bedroom, two sisters in the side bedroom and, like I

 me and my parents in the back bedroom.
 Mom didn’t think it’d be a good idea,